GSA Newsletter: April 12, 2019

 Graduate Student Appreciation Week!

 Thank you to all the members of the campus community that attended various events for Graduate Student Appreciation Week / National Public Health Week (April 1-5).
 Over the course of the week, more than 600 members of the campus community participated in 14 different events and many more were exposed to the Graduate Student Association and the Colorado School of Public Health.
-Special thanks to all the organizations that contributed to this great week: Colorado School of Public Health, Campus Recreation Center, Center for Peer Education, Graduate School & International Admissions, Bear Pantry, Assault Survivors Advocacy Program, Center for Women & Gender Equity, Center for International Education, Gender & Sexuality Resource Center, Meditation Club, Active Schools Institute, UNC Nutrition & Dietetics, University Libraries, Pie Café, University Relations and Veterans Services.
+Special thanks to all the organizations that contributed to this great week: Colorado School of Public Health, Campus Recreation Center, Office of Health Promotion, Graduate School & International Admissions, Bear Pantry, Assault Survivors Advocacy Program, Center for Women & Gender Equity, Office of Global Engagement, Gender & Sexuality Resource Center, Meditation Club, Active Schools Institute, UNC Nutrition & Dietetics, University Libraries, Pie Café, University Relations and Veterans Services.